gatsbyjs/rfcs/text/000-error-survey.md

 We want to survey error messages and see where we can improve them.

-# Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.

 # Motivation

 Part of starting, developing, and producing a Gatsby site is resolving errors.
 Gatsby’s error messages have inconsistent formatting and don’t always help people resolve the errors.
 We can improve them!